-Swinging can be a fulfilling experience for you and your partner, but there is plenty of potential for things to veer off-course if you aren’t careful…especially if you are relatively young and less experienced in your relationship.
+Swinging can be a fulfilling experience for you and your partner.
+Still, there is plenty of potential to veer off-course if you aren’t careful, especially if you are relatively young and less experienced in your relationship.
 We’re here to help you avoid those potential bumps along the road of your swinging journey.
-As you navigate through this you should be aware of some of the common pitfalls and blunders that many other young swingers have stumbled into.
-This does not mean that you will always successfully avoid them – we are all human after all – but the more knowledge you have the better you can identify them and remedy the situation to better navigate if for you & your relationship.
+As you navigate this, you should be aware of some of the common pitfalls and blunders that many other young swingers have stumbled into.
+This does not mean that you will always successfully avoid them.
+We are all human, after all.
+Thankfully the more knowledge we have, the better we can identify and remedy situations.
 Here are the top blunders to avoid as a young swinger…

 1. Not communicating with your partner

-If you cannot tell your partner what you are feeling, this can turn small issues into very serious problems.
+If you cannot tell your partner what you feel, minor issues can become severe problems.
 Communication with your partner has to go beyond just agreeing to partake in the swinging lifestyle.
 Once your relationship involves intimate relationships with other couples, small and big issues may become compounded.
 Keeping your feelings bottled up will likely curtail what is supposed to be a wonderfully fulfilling experience.
 As you keep mum about your feelings, pleasant or unpleasant, you set up the stage for frequent fights and resentment.

 2. Going too far too fast

 The decision to start swinging is just one of the many decisions that you will have to make as you both navigate your way through this new dynamic in your relationship.
 Many young swingers tend to believe that they are ready to tackle whatever comes their way once they start their journey.
 However, as confident as you are, you may fail to account for the different emotions that crop up once reality hits.
 Jealousy, unwillingness to share your partner, insecurities about your body, and anxieties are just some of the emotions that can quickly overwhelm one or both of you.
-These hurdles can even pop-up in the middle of intimacy or afterwards as thoughts might rise up from your subconscious.
+These hurdles can even pop up in the middle of intimacy or afterward as thoughts might arise from your subconscious.
 Here are some intimacy exercises to help with these hurdles.

 3. Failing to set boundaries